-There are 4 types of audio compressors from the analogue world that software emulates.
+There are 5 primary types of audio compressors from the analogue world that software emulates.
 Different hardware makes use of certain internal components and designs for various styles of compression.
 If you’ve only ever used plugins, you’d be totally forgiven for not knowing about the types of compressors!

-The 4 types of audio compressors are VCA, FET, optical, and tube.
+The 5 types of audio compressors are VCA, FET, optical, tube, and PWM.
 Based on the DNA of analogue compressors, you can quickly determine the sort of sonic character they have, and how they will respond to the signal you’re sending them.
 Plugin companies faithfully replicate hardware devices, but also recreate the different ‘style’ and ‘character’ of classic outboard gear.

 Getting familiar with compression can help you decide what to use, when to use it, and how to use it!

 VCA stands for voltage controlled amplifier.
 These types of compressors use a control signal to determine whether gain reduction is applied to the signal.
 VCAs are one of the most common types of compressors and usually contain all the parameters you find on plugins—attack, release, threshold, ratio, knee, etc.

 Engineers love VCA compressors for their precise control and predictable sound.
 They’re thought to be reliable, and the style of compression they offer is repeatable based on the precision of their parameters.
 VCA compressors are especially at home on groups of instruments/buses.

 For example, the SSL G bus compressor is one of the most famous examples of VCA compression, perfect for adding semi-transparent ‘glue’ across an entire mix.
 Another popular hardware unit is the punchy API 2500 compressor, which many engineers love on drums or the mix bus.

 FET stands for field effect transistor.
 As their name suggests, FET compressors rely on transistors for gain reduction.